Elatk0zot/Elatoolv3/README.md

 # Elatoolv3
-This is a multi-purpose tool that is only written using ai.
+This is a multi-purpose tool that is written with mostly Ai.